 Here are some of your options:

 This may be surprising, but certain kinds of medical waste can be disposed of through recycling.
-Although manymedical_waste_disposal items one would think of as “medical” must go through special procedures for disposal, there are several items found in medical, pharmaceutical and research facilities that can be disposed of in recycling bins outside your facility or at special recycling sites.
+Although many items one would think of as “medical” must go through special procedures for disposal, there are several items found in medical, pharmaceutical and research facilities that can be disposed of in recycling bins outside your facility or at special recycling sites.

 As we mentioned previously, 85% of waste that is produced by healthcare activities is non-hazardous, according to the World Health Organization.